Shav7/lelamp-interface/NEOCORTEX_INTEGRATION.md

 1. Look for the **"AI Agent"** button in the top-left toolbar (next to Joint/Transition buttons)
 2. Click the button
 3. The system will:
-   - Try to fetch agents from Neocortex
+   - Try to fetch agents from Neocortex (currently blocked by CORS)
-   - If no agents exist: Create a demo AI node with random joint values
+   - If no agents exist or API blocked: Create a demo AI workflow with 3 connected poses
-   - If agents exist: Create nodes for each agent
+   - If agents exist: Create nodes for each agent with transitions

 ### What Happens
-- **Demo Mode**: If no agents in Neocortex, creates a node with randomized joint positions
+- **Demo Mode**: If no agents in Neocortex (or CORS blocks the API), creates a complete demo workflow:
+  - 3 joint nodes with varied random poses
+  - 2 transition nodes between them
+  - All connected and ready to animate
-- **Agent Mode**: Creates a node for each Neocortex agent with zero positions
+- **Agent Mode**: Creates a complete workflow from real agents:
+  - Joint node for each agent with varied poses
+  - Transition nodes automatically inserted between joints
+  - All nodes connected in a sequence (ready to animate!)
-- Nodes can be connected and animated just like regular Joint nodes
+- Nodes can be edited and animated just like regular nodes
 - All standard functionality works (dragging, connecting, animating, recording, exporting)

 ## API Endpoints Used